 Fizz.
 The big debate.

 Fizz is not a necessary in Kombucha.
 Kombucha does not create fizz.
-Sugar and yeast creates fizz.
+Sugar and yeast combined creates fizz.
 The more sugary and yeasty your Kombucha, the more fizz.
 And yet, the end result will contain more sugar.
-As well as creating an imbalance in the symbiosis that creates the extra goodness.
+As well as potentially creating an imbalance in the symbiosis that creates the extra goodness.
 Some Kombucha makers create fizz by adding sugar to the second ferment and bottling then storing outside the fridge for a few days, week or so.
 Fruits, due to their sugar content, may sometimes create more fizz.
-Some brewers add Co2 to their Kombucha for that “soda pop” fizz feel.
-Putting Kombucha in a keg will create fizz.
+Some brewers add Co2 to their Kombucha for that soda pop” fizz feel.

 Enjoy your Kombucha journey, wherever it takes you!

-If you have any questions or need further information, do not hesitate to contact us at:
+If you have any questions or need further information, first check our Website at www.mamazing.nz.
+FAQ, ideas for what to do with SCOBYs and other information will be showing up on the website in near months.
+Or do not hesitate to contact us at:

 Love from the MamaZing family.